// vs · otter.ai

 The bot question

 This is where most people decide.
-When you use Otter, a bot called Otter.ai or Otter Pilot joins your meeting.
+When you use Otter, a bot called Otter.ai or Otter Pilot joins every meeting whether you want it there or not.
 It shows up in the participant list.
-Everyone sees it.
 Some attendees ask about it.
-Some refuse to continue.
-In sales, therapy, legal, and medical conversations, this is a real problem.
+In sales, therapy, legal, and medical conversations, an always-on bot is a real problem.

 Feature parity